vishalbakshi/portfolio-llm/README.md

 ## For a Deeper Dive

-Below are the core themes that structure my work.
+Below are the core themes that structure my work (across 130+ blog posts and 60+ videos).
 Use these to ask more specific questions, such as "Tell me about the AgentFastbook, TinyScaleLab and fastbook-benchmark projects", or "What is his experience with the StanfordNLP/ColBERT library?"

 ### Theme 1: Building Evaluation Infrastructure & LLM Judges